 "Academic integrity is a principle in education and a choice to act in a responsible way so others can trust us.
 It means conducting all aspects of your academic life in a responsible and ethical manner.
 The IB expects students to produce genuine and authentic pieces of work, that represent their own abilities."
 IB.
 2022.

-GPT3 text might be easy to generate, and can be very useful, but it can also be detected. if you are using AI text solutions, you still must be aware of academic integrity and think critically about the work it is producing.
+GPT3 text might be easy to generate, and can be very useful, but it can also be detected.
+However, this can be unreliable, and so you should be cautious of any use of these tools.
+If you are using AI text solutions, you still must be aware of academic integrity and think critically about the work it is producing.

 Try some queries in the search box below, or go to the bottom of the page to see loads of examples.